Stirling-Tools/Stirling-Tools.github.io/docs/Server-Admin-Onboarding.md

 - ✅ Access enabled PDF tools only
 - ✅ Upload and process files
 - ✅ Download results
-- ❌ No settings access
+- ✅ Personal settings; no access to administrator-only settings
 - ❌ No user management
 - ❌ No system configuration